ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 specific origins.
 As described in {{challenge}}, clients only accept such challenges from origin names listed in the origin_info string.
-Even if multiple origins are listed, a token can only be redeemed for an origin if the challenge has an exact match for the origin_info.
+Even if multiple origins are listed, a token can only be redeemed for an origin if the challenge has a match for the origin_info.
 For example, if "a.example.com" issues a challenge with an origin_info string of "a.example.com,b.example.com", a client could redeem a token fetched for this challenge if and only if "b.example.com" also included an origin_info string of